Vulnerability Scanning in your CI/CD Pipeline - Part One

 Setup -> Harness Delegates -> Delegate Profiles -> Add Delegate Profiles

 Click Submit.
-Then can run the Delegate Profile by heading back to the Delegate UI and selecting the “Install Nexus IQ CLI” as the Profile.
+Then, run the Delegate Profile by heading back to the Delegate UI and selecting the “Install Nexus IQ CLI” as the Profile.

 In a few moments, the Delegate will install the Nexus IQ CLI.
 You can validate on the CentOS instance also.